The Harpenden Hopper community bus service : Route HH1

 When does it run?

-Our trained volunteer drivers provide a service that runs on Tuesday, Wednesday and Thursday every week, other than on public holidays.
-On each day, we run two services in the morning and two in the afternoon.
+Our trained volunteer drivers provide a service that runs every weekday, other than on public holidays.
+On each day, we run two services along the whole route in the morning and two in the afternoon.
 The timetable is designed to provide short journey times and to give passengers useful amounts of time at their destinations – primarily the High Street and Southdown village centre.
 The first service into town leaves Kinsbourne Green at about 09:30 and the final return trip from Church Green leaves at about 16:30.
 The first Southdown service leaves the town centre at around 10:00, and the last one returns at 16:00.
 For precise details of timings click the Timetable tab on the website, and to see where we run, see the Map tab.
 It’s all a continuously operated route with a slightly extended break over the lunch time period.

 Timetable leaflets showing all the information are available from the Town Hall, Park Hall, and Library, as well as some cafes and shops.
 Official bus-stops on the route display a timetable.
 Drivers will always be able to give you a leaflet on the bus, tell you how to get to where you want to go, and point out any returning services.
 8000 households near the route received a leaflet around the time of the service launch in April 2019.
 If you’re near the route haven’t got yours, ask a neighbour or get a new one – you never know when you’ll need us!